neter-aa/bazel-buildbarn/README.md

 Bazel Buildbarn is an implementation of a Bazel [buildfarm](https://en.wikipedia.org/wiki/Compile_farm) written in the Go programming language.
 The intent behind this implementation is that it is fast and easy to scale.
-It consists of the following three
+It consists of the following four
 components:

 - `bbb_frontend`: A service capable of processing RPCs from Bazel.
 It